tlberglund/gradle-liquibase-plugin/README.md

 latest releases.
 As part of that move, the artifact name has changed from
 ```net.saliman:gradle-liquibase-plugin``` to
 ```org.liquibase:liquibase-gradle-plugin``` to be consistent with the rest of the
 Liquibase artifacts.
-A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy DSL into one home.
+Also, starting with plugin version 1.1.0, the plugin is available via the official Gradle plugin portal.
+A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy Plugin into one home.

 ###March 9, 2015
 The plugin has been updated to support Liquibase 3.3.2.
 Version 1.0.2 fixes a